Emmandez/ShopAppFlutter/README.md

   - Mark a product as favorite.
   - Set a filter to show only products marked as favorite
   - Add a product to the cart.
-  - Checkout an order and see past orders.
+  - Place an order and see past orders.
   - Add new products.
   - Edit existing products.
   - Delete existing products